mbrea-c/bevy_firework/README.md

 # Bevy Firework 🎆

 Bevy firework is a particle system plugin where particles are simulated on the CPU and use GPU batching for rendering.
-This allows every particle system to be rendered in a single draw call (rather than one per particle).
+This allows each particle system to be rendered in a single draw call (rather than one per particle).

 While not as fast as a pure GPU-based particle system, this provides a massive